mbr/claus-rs/README.md

 # Klaus

-Klaus.
-The AI client, Claude's German second-degree cousin.

-The crate separates IO from the protocol, thus it can be run with a variety of backends.
+Klaus is a client crate for [Anthropic's API](https://www.anthropic.com/api), which is often known only as "the Claude API".
+It allows having "conversations" with a hosted version of the latest Claude [large language models](https://en.wikipedia.org/wiki/Large_language_model).

+Klaus is set apart by a few features from many other implementations:

+* **Layered**: Direct access to API "primitives" is possible, all functionality is built on top of a set of datatypes covering a large portion of the API.
+* **I/O less**: Klaus itself does not perform any I/O, i.e. it does not make any HTTP requests and all of its methods are pure functions.
+This makes it HTTP client framework agnostic by default, although it contains convenience functions for some.

+## Usage

-At its core sits the [`Api`] struct, which holds common information for all requests.
-A typical interaction is through the [`MessageRequestBuilder`]:
+On the lowest layer sits an [`Api`] struct, which represents the configuration for making requests.
+You will need [an API key](https://console.anthropic.com/settings/keys) to utilize it.
+Once it is set up, you can create calls to the API through the [`MessageRequestBuilder`]:

 ```rust
 use klaus::{Api, HttpRequest, MessagesRequestBuilder, Role};